Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Background

 \subsection{NTP-based Measurement and Clock Error}

-Traditionally, and until now, most time-duration measurement in Java applications -- be in a single node or an inter-node measurement -- has been done by comparing \emph{System.currentTimeMillis()} return values.
-There has been no acknowledgment of \emph{\acf{NTP}} synchronization, which uses a hierarchy of computers synchronized to a reference clock~\cite{mills2017ntp}.
-It has been affecting the system time all along.
+Traditionally, and until now, most time duration measurement in Java applications -- in a single node or across nodes -- has been done by comparing the \emph{System.currentTimeMillis()} timestamps.
+There has been no awareness of \emph{\acf{NTP}} synchronization, which uses a hierarchy of computers synchronized to a reference clock~\cite{mills2017ntp}.